History of the Caribbean: Economic exploitation and colonial dependency

-The extraction of wealth from of the Caribbean dates back to the Spanish colonists, starting in the 1490s, who forced indigenous peoples held by Spanish settlers in encomienda to mine for gold.
+The extraction of wealth from the Caribbean dates back to the Spanish colonists, starting in the 1490s, who forced indigenous peoples held by Spanish settlers in encomienda to mine for gold.
 Gold was not the long term motor of the Caribbean economy, but rather the cultivation of cane sugar.
 Christopher Columbus observed that the islands were favorable for the cultivation of cane sugar, a high value export commodity.
 The history of export Caribbean agriculture is directly linked with European colonialism.
 Spaniards replicated of the model of plantation sugar cultivation in the Atlantic islands using forced labor.
 Sugar was a luxury in Europe prior to the 18th century.
 With increased production and falling prices, it became widely popular in the 18th century, becoming a necessity in Europe the 19th century.
 This evolution of taste and demand for sugar as an essential food ingredient unleashed major economic and social changes.
 Caribbean islands with plentiful sunshine, abundant rainfalls, and no extended frosts were well suited for sugarcane agriculture and sugar factories.
 With the precipitous decline in the indigenous population during the first years of Spanish colonization, the problem was the lack of labor.
 Spaniards sought a large and resilient labor force for cultivation of sugar, initiating the large-scale forced migration of enslaved Africans.

 The success of Spanish Caribbean sugar plantations was a model for other European powers.
 The Portuguese colony of Brazil also developed large-scale sugar plantations.
 The high demand in Europe for sugar attracted other European powers to stake claims on Caribbean islands claimed by the Spanish but not effectively held.
-In the seventeenth century the Dutch, the English, and the French took Caribbean islands and developed plantation agriculture.
-By the middle of the 18th century sugar was Britain's largest import which made the Caribbean islands that much more important as colonies.
+In the seventeenth century the Dutch, the English and the French took Caribbean islands and developed plantation agriculture.
+By the middle of the 18th century, sugar was Britain's largest import which made the Caribbean islands that much more important as colonies.
 The islands also became bases for European commerce that circumvented Spanish restrictions on the trade monopoly that the Spanish crown sought to impose on its overseas possessions.